qinyinghua/NoSQL/MongoClusterSharding.md

      Insert data on one node, query the data on all three nodes.

-     Result:
-      - When the network partition happen, one of the slave nodes will be elected as master.
-      - After updated the data on the new master, the new master and the slave data are consisitant
-      - The stale data at old master can still be access if direct access the old master

      1) Insert a record to the node #1 (Master / Primary). use cmpe281B
         // insert bio - Tim3 Foo